YirongMao/NAN/README.md

 # Train Log
 You can find the train log at

+# Contact
-## If you find any bug, please be free to contact me.
+If you find any bug, please be free to contact me.
 My email is yirong.maoATvipl.ict.ac.cn